 Awaken to Superconsciousness by Swami Kriyananda, as the title suggests, means to awaken to our highest spiritual potential.
 But what is superconsciousness?
 All of us are aware of the conscious mind and, to a lesser extent, the subconscious mind in sleep and dreams.

-Superconsciousness is that level of awareness that we experience when our mind is in a calm and uplifted state.
-It is the hidden mechanism at work behind intuition, spiritual and physical healing, and successful problem solving.
+Superconsciousness is the level of awareness that we experience when our mind is in a calm and uplifted state.
+It is the hidden mechanism at work behind intuition, spiritual and physical healing, and successful problem-solving.

 The physical center of superconsciousness is in the frontal lobe of the brain, at a point midway between the eyebrows, also known as the Christ center or spiritual eye.
 The more we are able to draw our energy and awareness upward to the Christ center, the higher our level of awareness.

 Right attitude: key to effective meditation

 Kriyananda points out that everyone has the potential to experience superconsciousness, but in most people it lies dormant.
 Meditation is the most direct way to awaken the superconscious but, to meditate effectively, first understand the goal of meditation and the role of attitudes in attaining the goal.

 Since a goal of meditation is realizing the oneness of all life, it’s important to live in such a way as to constantly affirm oneness.
 Kriyananda writes that the first step to development of right attitude for meditation is to learn to see others not as rivals but as friends:

 If I am willing to hurt life in me as it is expressed in another human being, then I am affirming an error that is diametrically opposed to the realization I am seeking to attain.
 If I would truly realize oneness of all things, it is necessary for my life to constantly affirm this oneness—by my kindness toward all beings, by compassion and universal love.